luk3yx/tldr-luk3yx/README.md

 ~~~

 ### As a snap (coming soon!):
 If you have a compatible system, simply [click here](snap://tldr-luk3yx) to install.
-Otherwise, run the following commands in a terminal:
+Alternatively, run the following commands in a terminal:
 ~~~
 sudo snap install tldr-luk3yx
 sudo snap alias tldr-luk3yx tldr